mapbox/underreact/README.md

 You have 2 choices:

-- **Preferred:** Provide [`htmlSource`](#htmlsource) which is an HTML string or a Promise that resolves to an HTML string.
+1. **Preferred:** Provide [`htmlSource`](#htmlsource) which is an HTML string or a Promise that resolves to an HTML string.
-- Provide no HTML-rendering function and let Underreact use the default HTML document. *You should only do this for prototyping and early development*: for production projects, you'll definitely want to define your own HTML at some point, if only for the `<title>`.
+2. Provide no HTML-rendering function and let Underreact use the default HTML document. *You should only do this for prototyping and early development*: for production projects, you'll definitely want to define your own HTML at some point, if only for the `<title>`.

 If you provide a promise, you can use any async I/O you need to put together the page.
 For example, you could read JS files and inject their code directly into `<script>` tags, or inject CSS into `<style>` tags.
 Or you could make an HTTP call to fetch dynamic data and inject it into the page with a `<script>` tag, so it's available to your React app.

-**Note: Underreact would automatically inject output `script` and `link` tags to your HTML template.**
+**Note: Underreact would automatically inject the relevant `script` and `link` tags to your HTML template.**

 In the example below, we are defining `htmlSource` in a separate file and requiring it in `underreact.config.js`: